 Debt financing for investment is another option.
-Sovereign debt, which accounts for half of the US\$100 trillion global debt market^f, is already a major source of financing for investment for Ministries of Finance.
+Sovereign debt, which accounts for half of the US\$100 trillion global debt market6, is already a major source of financing for investment for Ministries of Finance.
 Sovereign bonds can be especially useful for Ministries looking to raise long dated funding for sustainable infrastructure and adaptation investments.

 One rapidly growing category of debt is green bonds.
 These have pricing and reputational benefits and good visibility compared with non-green bonds are quick to bring to the market and can send a strong signal of government commitment to net zero, increasing investor confidence in climate policies.
+Sovereign green bonds also provide benchmark pricing and liquidity for corporate issuers (Harrison & Muething, 2021).